diax69/klikindomaret_tools/README.md

 - --armv7_php8 ( Untuk PHP versi 8 dengan karnel armv7 )
 - --aarch64_php8 ( Untuk PHP versi 8 dengan karnel aarch64 )
 ```

+# Note
+The script runs with the license key,
+if you don't have a license key then you can't run it,
+to get a license key you have to ask the creator for its activation for a donation of course,
+This script blocks multiple user logins so that the script remains safe and secure.

+regards,
+**Iddant ID**